 \section{Abstract}

-Despite extensive research on parsing of English \emph{sentences} into Abstraction Meaning Representation (AMR) graphs, which are compared to gold graphs via the Smatch metric, \emph{full-document} parsing into a unified graph representation lacks well-defined representation and evaluation.
-Taking advantage of a super-sentential level of coreference annotation from previous work, we introduce a simple algorithm for deriving a unified graph representation, avoiding the pitfalls of information loss from over-merging and lack of coherence from under-merging.
+Despite extensive research on parsing of English \emph{sentences} into Abstraction Meaning Representation (AMR) graphs, \emph{full-document} parsing into a unified graph representation lacks well-defined representation and evaluation.
+Taking advantage of a super-sentential level of AMR coreference annotation from previous work, we introduce a simple algorithm for deriving a unified graph representation, avoiding the pitfalls of information loss from over-merging and lack of coherence from under-merging.
 Next, we describe improvements to the Smatch metric to make it tractable for comparing document-level graphs, and use it to re-evaluate the best published document-level AMR parser.
 We also present a pipeline approach combining the top performing AMR parser and coreference resolution systems, providing a strong baseline for future research.